phklau/snowflake-dashboard/README.md

 ## Dashboard

-- install pip requirments (use virtual environment to dont mess up your system python!), `requirments.txt` could be found in `Dashboard/`
+- install pip requirments (use virtual environment to don't mess up your system python!), `requirments.txt` could be found in `Dashboard/` for the supported python versions 3.11.2 and 3.13.5 of debian bookworm and trixie
 - setup wsgi server, calling wsgi-application in `app_wsgi.py`